PeterO.Numbers.EContext

 A context object for arbitrary-precision arithmetic settings.

-Determines whether a number can have the given Exponent property under this arithmetic context.
+Determines whether a number can have the specified Exponent property under this arithmetic context.

 Parameters: